Cancer touches us All!

 Frequently Asked Questions

 Cornhole is a great game to get everyone engaged!
-Check out this article that explains why Cornhole is a must have marketing opportunity for your company and group! https://customcorntoss.com/5-reasons-cornhole-tournament-ultimate- marketing-event.
 Cornhole for Cancer is great for networking & team building opportunities!
-The Scoreholio software makes it easy to set-up the tournament so that players can either register in set teams or individually and then are matched with different players for all four games.
-So if you choose this tournament style, you randomly switch partners and get to play with someone different each game.
+The Scoreholio software makes it easy to set up the tournament so that players can either register in set teams or individually and then are matched with different players for all four games.
+So, if you choose this tournament style, you randomly switch partners and get to play with someone different each game.

-Being together is important and cornhole is one of the few activities that can be done safely, outside.
-So, it is a great way to bond people of all ages, skill levels, backgrounds and abilities!
+Being together is important and cornhole is an activity that can be done safely, outside.
+So, it is a great way to bond with people of all ages, skill levels, backgrounds, and abilities!
 So, take the initiative to get one organized and bring Cornhole for Cancer to your community.
 This type of event is perfect for schools, sports groups, independent/assisted living facilities, religious groups, service groups, fraternity/sororities, and any other groups that are looking for a family fun activity!

 Once the tournament is up and running, FPS takes care of every detail and will communicate with all participants via email and text.
 We assign teams and courts, organize brackets and ensure that there is registration material for all attendees.
 FPS even provides the tents, tables and monitors so people can take a break from the sun and watch play that is happening.
 Prior to the event, all players will receive detailed instructions and a map of the tournament set up.

 The goal is to raise awareness and funds to support the For Pete’s Sake Cancer Respite Foundation mission.
-To make it worthwhile for us to come and orchestrate your tournament, we recommend a goal of $6,000.
-At a minimum, we can come if you are able to raise $3,000 with team registrations and other ideas contained in our fundraising kit.
-We will provide you a detailed fundraising guide and expert advice on ideas that help you reach your goal.
+To make it worthwhile for us to come and orchestrate your tournament, we set a goal of $6,000.
+At a minimum, we can come if you are able to raise $4,000 with team registrations and other ideas contained in our fundraising kit.
+We will provide you with a detailed fundraising guide and expert advice on ideas that help you reach your goal.

 A fundraising kit is available to all tournament hosts.
 This kit will provide practical advice and guidance on raising additional funds, from raffles and sponsors to merchandise sales and silly games that you could include in your event experience.
 We encourage you to find event sponsors to help you reach your fundraising goal!
 We can create signage for them at the event and give them team registrations.
 An event sponsorship packet template will be provided to any tournament host who is interested in adding this fundraising initiative to their tournament.

-In addition, tournament participants can dedicate a court in honor or memory of a loved one.
-There will be a prompt to do this on the registration page and you can simply follow the directions.
-To do this requires a $25 donation and all of these donations will count towards your fundraising goal and are restricted gifts to offset our respite costs throughout the year.
+In addition, tournament participants that fundraise $50 or more will have the opportunity to dedicate a message on our wall of hope in memory or honor of a loved one.
+All these donations will count towards your fundraising goal and are restricted gifts to offset our respite costs throughout the year.

 FPS will work with you to promote your event.
 To help you, we have designed a Cornhole for Cancer toolkit that has templates for social media posting, for posters, for press releases and for any other imaginable way to help spread the word.
 FPS will allow for posts on our social media platform for your event.
 FPS will also promote pictures of your event and report back to the community about your success!
 All event hosts are encouraged to reach out to members of their local media about your event and in the toolkit, there are some samples for which you can use for this outreach.